 Applicants are often surprised when they receive an offer before they visit us.
 We make a virtue of giving a standard offer because

 Your UCAS application goes to the University's Student Admissions Office, where it is first considered.
-(Applications with unusual combinations of subjects are also sent to the Department of Mathematics for further consideration.)
-If there are no problems (such as not being predicted A in Mathematics and Further Mathematics) the Admissions Office then send you a formal offer in a letter from the Head of Admissions and relay this to UCAS.
-As the University gives equal consideration to all applications received by UCAS by the 15 January deadline, it may be some time before a decision can be made on your application, so please do not worry if you applied before December and don't receive an offer until February.
+If there are no problems (such as not being predicted three grades A or higher) the Admissions Office then send you a formal offer in a letter from the Head of Admissions and relay this to UCAS.
+As the University gives equal consideration to all applications received by UCAS by the 15 January deadline, it may be some time before a decision can be made on your application.

 General Entrance RequirementAll candidates must also satisfy the University's General Entrance requirement.
 This means some breadth in your studies - at least five different subjects to GCSE or A-level, and English to GCSE grade C or above.
 See the University pages here for more guidance.

 We are well disposed towards applicants who wish to take a year out between school and university.
 Our experience is that students often benefit from the social maturity and broader perspectives a gap year can bring.
 But they also run the risk of losing touch with mathematics.
 We strongly advise gap-year students to prepare seriously for university by working on past papers (preferably STEP and AEA).